MATHinDL/sL_QN_TR/README.md

 # sL_QN_TR
-> Stochastic Quasi-Newton Methods in a Trust Region Framework (Matlab Implementation)
+> Stochastic Quasi-Newton Methods in a Trust Region Framework (MATLAB Implementation)

 The repository "sL_QN_TR" contains programs of s-LBFGS-TR and s-LSR1-TR which are stochastic algorithms based on two well-known quasi-Newton updates, i.e.,